-Growing your city, county or township requires more than just the votes, participation and community support – it requires equipment and infrastructure.
+Municipal leasing can help your growing your city, county or township.
+Because growing requires more than just the votes, participation and community support – it requires equipment and infrastructure.

 And during the first years of a municipality, or a strong growth phase, leasing that equipment is almost always a necessity.
 Because the right leasing programs allow you to make the most of your current revenues, allowing your community to benefit as soon as possible.

 In this article we’ll go through the kinds of equipment your municipality might lease or finance which should inspire your path forward.
 Then we’ll review a few different finance options for your consideration.